naomi121/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM stands for The Document Object Model is a programming interface for HTML and XML documents and represents that same document so it can be manipulated

 2. What is an event?

+Events are actions that can be detected by JavaScript and the event object gives information about the event that has occurred

 3. What is an event listener?

+An event listener is a procedure or function in a computer program that waits for an event to occur

 4. Why would we convert a NodeList into an Array?

+To convert a NodeList into an Array we can use the call() method to run the Array.prototype.slice() method on the NodeList or Array.from() can be used.

 5. What is a component?

+A component is a small reusable set of logic behaviors and interface elements in JavaScript.

 ### Git Set up